 Before submitting a housing application form a housing applicant should ensure the form is fully completed.
 Housing applicants must also provide supporting information for their housing application including proof of identity, for each household member, proof of their income, proof of any savings or investments and proof of address.

 Proof of residence rights in the UK and a landlord reference may also be required.
-See the General Register and Transfer application forms for more details.
 Further information may also be required depending on a housing applicant's circumstances, for example if have they a health or disability affecting their housing or other exceptional circumstances.
 The Housing Needs Team can provide further advice or arrange for assistance in completing a form if required.